-RNs are often juggling many commitments on their time (work and families) and are seeking ways to earn the BSN in the most efficient way.
+Diploma and Associate RNs are often juggle many commitments on their time (work and families) and are seek ways to earn the BSN in the most efficient way.
 Pitt Nursing offers the RN Options Program with options of obtaining either a BSN or BSN with Early Admission to MSN/DNP to give professional nurses an opportunity to enhance their knowledge and career prospects at a school of nursing with an international reputation for excellence.
 The curriculum is designed to build upon the professional nurse’s experience and skill sets resulting in the completion of a BSN degree or complete the BSN and continue on and earn an advanced degree (either the Master’s or the Doctor of Nursing Practice) in one of our highly-ranked graduate degree programs/concentrations.

 The RN Options program is offered in an online format for the RN-BSN and RN-MSN programs (exception Neonatal Nurse Practitioner AOC is onsite) allowing more flexibility for the practicing nurse wishing to advance their education.
 The School accepts up to 68 transfer credits (restrictions apply and are explained here) and if pursuing an advanced degree, 24 credits of the RN Options curriculum are bridge credits – they also count towards the first-year’s core courses for the graduate degree.
 So, you earn both the BSN and a graduate degree from an internationally-renown university while saving a YEAR of coursework.